-University campus siege nears end as Hong Kong gears up for election
+Campus siege nears end as Hong Kong gears up for election

 “He’s got a million soldiers standing outside of Hong Kong that aren’t going in only because I ask him, ‘Please don’t do it, you’ll be making a big mistake, it’s going to have a tremendous negative impact on the trade deal,’ and he wants to make a trade deal.”

-Reporting by Kate Lamb, James Pomfret, Jessie Pang and Athit Perawongmetha; Writing by Anne Marie Roantree, Editing by Clarence Fernandez
+Reporting by Kate Lamb, James Pomfret, Jessie Pang, Xihao Jiang and Athit Perawongmetha; Writing by Anne Marie Roantree and Jamie Freed; Editing by Clarence Fernandez